featuriz/React-poketimes/README.md

 #### NEXT step

-Display sinle post
+Display single post

 - By clicking on home page post list title -> opens post page with single post content.

 How it's done?

 Home.js

 - add id param to the list title, with a link to post page
   - Its done by 'Link to='
   - wrap the title